2jacobtan/Obsidian/_study notes/compilers (SOE-YCSCS1)/15-01 dataflow analysis.md

 >
 > - An algorithm is complete in the case where each time it is given a program that is safe wrt. some errors, then it does report it to be safe wrt. those errors

+sound analysis -> over-approximation
+  - if over-approximation (of possible states) has no error state, then program has no possible error
+  - error detection has no false negative

+complete analysis -> under-approximation
+  - if program has no possible error, then under-approximation (of possible states) has no error state
+  - error detection has no false positive

+Notice the above if-then statements are converse.

 ---

 https://en.wikipedia.org/wiki/Type_system